 Popular Greek Wines

-• Retsina: This is a unique Greek wine that has been produced for centuries.
-It is a white or rosé wine that is flavored with resin from pine trees, giving it a distinctive taste.
-Retsina is often enjoyed with traditional Greek dishes
+- Retsina: Greeks have produced this unique wine for centuries.
+They flavor this white or rosé wine with resin from pine trees, giving it a distinctive taste.
+People often enjoy Retsina with traditional Greek dishes.

 These are just a few examples of popular Greek wines, but Greece has a wide variety of unique and delicious wines to explore.